 Becky has over 8 years of experience in public education in Illinois and Maryland.
 She has worked as a bilingual outreach facilitator, bilingual elementary classroom teacher, as well as an elementary ESOL teacher.
 She has a Masters Degree in elementary education and certification in ESOL and Transitional Bilingual-Spanish education.
 Becky has presented on topics such as constructive conversations, messy objectives, academic language, and Whole-to-Part literacy instruction.
 She has served as a mentor teacher, and has experience in co-planning and co-teaching with project-based learning.

 Frank has over 30 years of experience writing English language teaching materials, creating e-courses, and teaching English language at university, college, and high school levels.
 Frank teaches at Cégep de Saint-Laurent in Montreal, Canada.
 He has co-authored nine textbooks and consulted on many projects with publishers and e-learning companies.
 Frank's new online course, Teaching Writing to Intermediate and Advanced English Learners is now available in our online classroom.

 Sarah is currently a Director of English Learning in the suburbs of Chicago.
 She has been an advocate, writer, speaker, and constant learner about English learners for over a decade.
 Sarah has firm beliefs that all students have the potential to be successful.
 In July of 2018, Sarah will join the Mawi Learning team as the Director of English Learner Impact where she will have an impact on the education of students worldwide.
-Sarah's new online course on cultural responsive teaching and learning will be available through English Learner Portal's online classroom in September 2018!
+Sarah's new online course on cultural responsive teaching and learning is now available in English Learner Portal's online classroom.